anjelitodevan/portfolio_projects/README.md

 ## 2. Covid Data Analysis

 A little tinkering with Covid-19 data by MySQL.
+Show some parameter regarding Covid-19 in countries and continents.

 ###   Disclaimer